dailydotdev/.github/CONTRIBUTING.md

 ## Documentation Never Ends

-When it comes to documentation there is also room for improvement.
-Together we can make sure everything is up-to-date and nothing is missing.
+When it comes to documentation, there is also room for improvement.
+Together, we can make sure everything is up-to-date and nothing is missing.
 You can feel free to [submit a Pull Request][submit-pr] with your documentation changes or even just [submit an issue][submit-issue].

 ## Have a Great Idea?

-Feel like you know what feature is missing, share your thoughts with us by [submitting an issue][submit-issue].
+Feel like you know what feature is missing?
+Share your thoughts with us by [submitting an issue][submit-issue].
-Do you Want to make sure your feature is implemented? submit an issue with your implementation proposal.
+Do you want to make sure your feature is implemented?
+Submit an issue with your implementation proposal.
-This will allow us to prevent duplication of work, discuss the details of the implementation and even provide design if necessary.
+This will allow us to prevent duplication of work, discuss the details of the implementation and even provide designs, if necessary.
 Discussing your proposal will make sure that your work will be accepted into the project.